 A backlash against the chancellor's immigrant policy has raised questions about whether Merkel, Europe's most powerful leader, will stand for a fourth term next year.

-"There is no question, we didn't get a good result in Berlin today," said Michael Grosse-Broemer, a senior CDU politician.
+"There is no question, we didn't get a good result in Berlin today," said Michael Grosse-Broemer, a senior CDU lawmaker said.
 However, he blamed his party's historic losses in Berlin primarily on local issues.

 "I think it is dangerous to transfer the Berlin result to the federal level," he told broadcaster ZDF.